tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 When analyzing the feedback, ask yourself questions like: do we have a deadline, is either solution objectively better for our needs (speed, memory usage, etc.), and does going forward with the current solution make it harder to use the suggested solution in the future?
 The answers to these questions provide more objective points of discussion when comparing alternative solutions.

 After processing review feedback, you may find advantages or disadvantages to either solution.
-Taking the time to think about the options provides you with the tools to have an objective and constructive conversation with your reviewer.
-Rather than being driven by emotion, you can continue the conversation productively and objectively.
+Taking the time to think about the options provides you with the tools to have an objective and constructive conversation with your reviewer and avoid relying on emotional arguments.

 ## Conclusion

 Code reviews are an essential yet challenging part of the software development lifecycle.
 Part of this challenge comes from the first-line response your ego may have to feedback on your code.

 Working to separate yourself from the code you write can help reduce some of the emotional aspects of this process and make it easier to embrace the value that code reviews provide.
 With time, space, and practice, this separation will come more naturally.

-While you likely won't need to take a walk after every piece of code review feedback, it's helpful to have these practices in your toolbelt.
+While you likely won't need to take a walk after every piece of code review feedback, it's helpful to have these practices in your toolbelt for the times you find your emotions are running high.

-When in doubt, assume best intentions (and maybe step away ;)).
+And, when in doubt, assume best intentions (and maybe step away ;)).